ArduPilot/node-mavlink/README.md

   message.targetComponent = 1

   // The default protocol (last parameter, absent here) is v1 which is
   // good enough for testing.
-You can instantiate any other protocoland pass it
+You can instantiate any other protocol and pass it
   // on to the `send` method.
-  // The send method is another utility method, very handy to have it provided
+  // The `send` method is another utility method, very handy to have it provided
   // by the library.
 It takes care of the sequence number and data serialization. await port.send(message)
 }